Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/sus.h>
 ```

-Computes the the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which *X* can be partitioned.
+Computes the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which *X* can be partitioned.
 It happens to correspond to the size of the [longest decreasing subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) of *X*.
 Its worst case returns *n* - 1 when *X* is sorted in reverse order.

 *SUS* stands for *Shuffled Up-Sequences* and was introduced in *Sorting Shuffled Monotone Sequences* by Levcopoulos and Petersson.